Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/README.md

 Rob will put together a line graph demonstrating the popularity of hybrid vs. electric vehicles year over year since 2011.

 ## Q2: Which make of car is most popular in the State, and individually in each county?

 ### A2-1: Bar graph

-David will put together a bar graph that shows the most popular Brands in Washington. (brands sales over 1,000 units.)
+David will put together a bar graph that shows the most popular Brands in Washington.

+This Bar chart shows you the most in demand Eletric/Hybrid Brands in Washington.
+Filtered out brands who didnt sell 1000+ units.
+Visual representation of brand sells to determine best ROI.

 ![Bar Chart](https://github.com/Dustin-Oakes/Motor-Vehicles-By-Fuel-Type/blob/main/David/Bar_Chart1.png)

 ### A2-2: Stacked bar graph